Emerald Ash Borer Impact in Minnesota

 - In Minnesota cities, 1 in every 5 trees is an ash tree.

-Watch the spread of Emerald Ash Borer in the Twin Cities
+This time-lapse map shows the spread of Emerald Ash Borer in the Twin Cities metro area from 2009 to 2021.
+The borders indicate the infestation radius around finds.

 Should you keep your tree?